ppbrown/arm_stm32_blink/PORTING.md

 # Porting this code to other hardware

-Lets say you have a similar-but-different ARM32 hardware, and you want to have your own ASM blinker.
+Lets say you have some similar-but-different ARM32 hardware (easiest would be another STM manufactured board), and you want to have your own ASM blinker program.

 One way to approach this, is similar to how I did the original port:
 Find C code that does the blink, then substutite functions bit by bit.